caracatrepa/caracatrepa.github.io/bodyscan20min.md

 NOTE: For help in downloading, see [How to Download Recordings to Your PC or Mac][40]

+> _Our bodies know they belong,
+It's our minds that make our lives so homeless._

+\- _John O'Donahue_

 [28]: bodyscan.md
 [38]: /docs/bodyscan.pdf
 [39]: /disks/bodyscan20min.mp3